deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 real to not, is:

 *   `PRODUCTION` -- The real production environment that is actually running live TLDs.
-Since the Domain Registry is a shared registry platform, there need only ever be one of these.
+Since Nomulus is a shared registry platform, there need only ever be one of these.
 *   `SANDBOX` -- A playground environment for external users to test commands in without the possibility of affecting production data.
 This is the environment new registrars go through